This degree has three stages, each comprising two 60-credit modules.

-- Next, at Stage 2, you’ll take a more focused look at criminology and psychology.
+- Next, at Stage 2, you’ll look at criminology and psychology in greater depth.

-- Finally, at Stage 3, you’ll conclude your studies with an applied approach to counselling and forensic psychology and an investigation of crime, harm and the state.
+- Finally, at Stage 3, you’ll draw your studies together through applied approach to counselling and forensic psychology and an investigation of crime, harm and the state.